zigbee-alliance/distributed-compliance-ledger/docs/transactions/pki.md

   - the signature and expiration date must be valid.
 - Parameters:
   - cert: `string` - The NOC ICA Certificate (ICAC) or VVSC, encoded in X.509v3 PEM format.
 Can be a PEM string or a file path.
-  - certificate-schema-version: `optional(uint16)` - Certificate's schema version to support backward/forward compatability(default 0)
+  - schemaVersion: `optional(uint16)` - Certificate's schema version to support backward/forward compatability(default 0)
   - isVidVerificationSigner: `optional(bool)` - when `true`, the certificate is validated and stored as a VVSC.
 Defaults to `false` (ICAC profile).
 - In State:
   - `pki/AllCertificates/value/<Subject>/<SubjectKeyID>`